Logo

 Daniel Craig was outspoken about his opposition to Brexit before the 2016 EU membership referendum.

-In 1992, Daniel Craig married actress Fiona Loudon; they had a daughter before divorcing in 1994.
+In 1992, Daniel Craig married actress Fiona Loudon; they had a daughter, Ella, before divorcing in 1994.

-Daniel Craig later began a relationship with German actress Heike Makatsch, which lasted for seven years.
+Daniel Craig later began a relationship with German actress Heike Makatsch that lasted for seven years.

 Daniel Craig is an avid fan of Liverpool FC, and is a fan of rugby, having travelled to Australia in 2013 to watch the British and Irish Lions tour.

-Daniel Craig was appointed Companion of the Order of St Michael and St George in the 2022 New Year Honours for services to film and theatre.
+Daniel Craig was appointed Companion of the Order of St Michael and St George in the 2022 New Year Honours for services to film and theatre, matching the CMG of James Bond.